railwayapp/docs/src/pages/reference/public-api.md

 <AlphaFeatureBanner />

 The Railway public API is built with GraphQL and is the same API that powers the Railway dashboard.
+You can play around with the API right inside your browser with the [GraphiQL playground](https://railway.app/graphiql).
 Continue reading to learn more about the API and see some examples of the API in use.

 ## Endpoint